-Today, I am fully convinced that we need to borrow that phrase ‘God Bless America’ if we truly want our Nigeria to change and if we really desire to be a part of that change.
+Today, I am fully convinced that we need to Naija version of ‘God Bless America’ if we truly want our Nigeria to change and if we really desire to be a part of that change.

-That we only just came out of what seem like a drunken sleep to suddenly realize that things have degenerated to such a point that it seem there is no hope has not helped us have much of a positive outlook and hope, real hope for Nigeria!
-We are mostly all talk and no action; everyone is waiting for someone to do something.
-Have you noticed how we never personalise Nigeria?
+That we only just came out of what seem like a drunken sleep to the realization that things have degenerated to such a point that it seem there is no hope, has not helped us have much of a positive outlook for Nigeria.
+Why?
+Because we are mostly still all talk and no action; everyone is waiting for someone to do something.
+Have you noticed how we never personalize Nigeria?
 We always refer to her in the third person.
-And that is even for the very few of us who are not thinking of running away by relocating!

 This is not a long post, I believe that the sooner we start speaking positive words into the fabric of our country, the quicker a better Nigeria will emerge, and what a legacy we will leave for our children and the generation after them!
 And the idea is to start with me.

 However, before we rush headlong into borrowing the phrase, I thought it would be best to even know where they got it from!